nuovodw/My100DaysOfCode/README.md

     1. Manipulated CSS Styles
         1. When a winning number is chosen:
             1. Background color and box width change.
     1. :heavy_check_mark:Code challenge #1: Reset the game with the "again" button

-1. Started Intermediate CSS with Angela Yu.
+1. Intermediate CSS with Angela Yu ▶ Project "My Website"
-    1. Started working on my personal website
+    1. CSS Display and Property
-    1. Reviewed: Favicons and Box Model
+    1. CSS Static and Relative Positioning
+    1. Absolute Positioning

 **:thought_balloon:Thoughts:**</br>
-1. I was happy to have completed the code challege with no major issues.
+1. I was happy to have completed the code challege with no major difficulties.

 **:calendar:Short-term plan:**</br>